ardanlabs/gotraining/topics/go/README.md

 ---

-### Performance
+#### Performance

 **_We must compute less to get the results we need._**

 This is about not wasting effort and achieving execution efficiency.
 Writing code that is mechanically sympathetic with the runtime, operating system and hardware.
-Achieving performance by writing less and more efficient code but staying within the idioms and framework of the language.
+Achieving performance by writing less and more efficient code, but staying within the idioms and framework of the language.

 **Quotes**